WebFuzzing/EMB/README.md

 This collection of SUTs was originally assembled for easing experimentation with the fuzzer called [EvoMaster](http://evomaster.org).
-However, finding this type of applications is not trivial among open-source projects.
+However, finding this type of application is not trivial among open-source projects.
 Furthermore, it is not simple to sort out all the technical details on how to set these applications up and start them in a simple, uniform approach.
 Therefore, this repository provides the important contribution of providing all these necessary scripts for researchers that need this kind of case study.